Industry TrendsSeptember 20, 202512 min read

 1. Web-Native BIM Platforms Lead the Revolution

 Traditional desktop-based BIM software is rapidly giving way to web-native platforms that offer unprecedented accessibility and collaboration capabilities.
 These platforms eliminate the barriers to BIM adoption by removing software installation requirements and enabling instant access from any device.
-Market adoption of web-native BIM has increased 340% since 2023, with major contractors reporting 60% faster model coordination times.
+Web-native BIM has moved from niche pilot into mainstream adoption since 2023, with contractors reporting materially faster model coordination cycles compared with the desktop-only era.

 Key Benefits of Web-Native BIM: